 For the longest time, I was “just a writer” or “just a freelancer.”
-I did work for hire, chasing one writing gig after another with no big-picture plans or reliable strategy.
-I was working on my business, but failing to own my business.
+I did work for hire, chasing one project after another with no big-picture plans, no strategy, and no stability.
+I was working in my business, but failing to own my business.
 It took me far too long to develop a CEO mindset, but now I am a boss (and just has left my vocabulary).

 Now, I’m a business coach for women entrepreneurs and I love helping other women make the same mindset shift.
-My 10-week one-on-one mentoring program helps freelancers, side hustlers, and struggling business owners learn to act and feel like CEOs so they can grow their businesses beyond their wildest dreams.
+My mentoring programs help freelancers, side hustlers, and struggling business owners learn to act and feel like CEOs, create frameworks for sustainable success, and achieve more than they thought possible.

-When I’m not working, I’m probably with my husband and our kiddo, Gus.
-I’m a Green Bay Packers owner, a lifelong St. Louis Cardinals fan, an occasional runner and frequent beer drinker, and a Golden Girls enthusiast.
+When I’m not working, I’m probably with my husband and son.
+I’m a Green Bay Packers owner, lifelong St. Louis Cardinals fan, craft beer lover, and Golden Girls, enthusiast.
 When I have time and energy, I also blog at Cooking With Vinyl, which pairs my passions for cooking and listening to LPs.
-I have five tattoos, hate cantaloupe, love donuts, and will probably never understand people who choose the Rolling Stones over the Beatles.
+I have five tattoos, hate cantaloupe, and just don’t understand why anyone would choose the Rolling Stones over the Beatles.

 Remain Authentic.
 Prioritize Quality.
 Be Creative.
 Have Fun.